top of page

 That Winter Day

-And now the old barn shudders in the cold,
+Now the redwood barn shudders in the cold

 Abandoned here where hope and sorrow greet.